-  Students with higher grade point averages made more visits to TAP than those with lower grade point averages during the 2015-16 school year.
-Overall, students with grade point averages 3.0 and above made four times more visits to TAP than those with grade point averages 2.5 and below.
+TAP visits were also associated with grade point averages.
+More TAP visits were accounted for by students with higher grade point averages than those with lower grade point averages during the 2015-16 school year.
+Overall, four times more visits to TAP were made by students with grade point averages 3.0 and above than by students with grade point averages 2.5 and below.
 Subject by subject, those with above 3.5 grade point averages accounted for most of the visits in all four subjects, while those with grade point averages 2.5 and below accounted for the least number of visits (see Graph 3).

 ESOL students accounted for 6% of the visits to TAP and students who qualified for free and reduced meals accounted for 16% of the visits to TAP in the 2015-16 school year.